JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 - If the program encounter a problem, the User is returned an error message explanning what went wrong;
 - If the User has a question concerning the program he can contact the creator via the GitHub Repository of the product;
-- If the User encounters a problem with the program he can contact the creator via the GitHub Repository of the product;
+- If the User encounters a problem with the program he can contact the creator via the GitHub Repository of the product.

 ### Use Case n°2 Working on Complex Projects